 As my D.C. medical malpractice lawyer you recently filed my son's medical malpractice case against a Washington, D.C. hospital.
 How long will a medical malpractice case in D.C. take?

 There are a lot of reasons why D.C. medical malpractice cases take that long to go to trial.
-Sometimes medical malpractice cases require taking 30 or 40 depositions of doctors, specialists, nurses and expert witnesses and these healthcare workers may be practicing medicine all over the country.
-Many times, the trial will last several weeks so the hospital's lawyer or the judge may not have enough time, due to other trial committments, to hold the trial any sooner.
+Sometimes medical malpractice cases require taking 30 or 40 depositions of doctors, specialists, nurses, and expert witnesses and these healthcare workers may be practicing medicine all over the country.
+Many times, the trial will last several weeks so the hospital's lawyer or the judge may not have enough time, due to other trial commitments, to hold the trial any sooner.